-Often when we think about listing our accomplishments and skills it is regarding our professional life.
-We want to be ready for job interviews and performance evaluations.
-But you are more than just your job.
-If you are not already, consider keeping track of both your work and personal accomplishments.
+Often when I think about listing my accomplishments and skills it is regarding my professional life.
+I want to be ready for job interviews and performance evaluations.
+It’s taken me getting older and spending more time looking inward to realize that I am more than my job.

 Determine What parts of your life do you want to track